Make-School-Courses/WEB-1.1-Web-Architecture/Assignments/02-Forms.md

 ### Secret Message _(10 points)_

-Update the `secret_message` to show a form for the user to enter a secret message.
+Update the `secret_message` route to show a form for the user to enter a secret message.
 We want to send this information securely, so make sure your form uses the `method='POST'` attribute.
 The page should submit the results of the form to the URL `/message_results`.

 Then, update the `message_results` route to show the secret message -- with its letters **sorted in alphabetical order**.